-The award winner will be notified approximately 90 days before the annual conference.
+The award winner will be notified at least 45 days before the annual conference.

 The Honorary Member Award is awarded from time to time to honor a business practitioner who has demonstrated extraordinary dedication to excellence in business communication.
 The recipient will be honored at the Association's annual conference and be given a one-year membership to ABC.